jspopowski/WhatsApp-Chat-Search/README.md

 I haven't gotten it to work with images yet, that's for the future.

 You need some sort of Python 3.x version installed on your computer.
-You also might need to install an additional package or two, I'm not sure.
+You also might need to install an additional package or two.
 If you get an error saying No such Package while trying to run the script, just open a command prompt or terminal and do a pip install of it